colatt/colatt.github.io/_posts/2018-1-5-Getting-Started-With-Home-Automation.md

 title: Getting Started With Home Automation
 ---

 In my first post [Getting Started With IoT](/Getting-Started-With-IoT/), I showed how you can make your first Internet of Things circuit and control a LED over the internet.
 While I still think that is pretty awesome, it is not really home automation.
-It does lay the groundwork for my very first home automation project and I highly recommend using that as a starting point if you want to build this project.
+It does lay the groundwork for my very first home automation project and I highly recommend using that as a starting point if you want to build this project as I will not cover the basics that I already have in that post.

 ## Goals for the Project

  I can’t tell you how many times I have made it into bed and then thought to myself “Did I close the garage door.”
-Then I get up and walk all the way down there, only to find out that I did.
+Then I get up and walk all the way downstairs, only to find out that I already closed it.
 Then there are those times I leave the house in a fog in the morning, as I'm not a morning person, and can’t remember if I put the door down as I was driving away.
 Since these things happen to me on a weekly, sometimes daily basis I figured this would be a great first project to tackle.
 So for my first home automation project, I wanted to be able to control my garage door from my phone.
 Not only did I want to be able to open and close it, I also wanted to be able to determine if it was currently opened or closed.
 I researched some commercial offers on the market, but this seemed simple enough that I could build it at a fraction of the cost of those products.

  ## Parts